IsaaColomer/Turn-Based-RPG/index.md

 ![Image13](Img/LaserSquadNemesis.jpg.png) Laser Squad Nemesis: [Link](https://en.wikipedia.org/wiki/Laser_Squad_Nemesis)

 ### _2.5.
 Clock-Based Turns_
 All the actions of all the players are linked to the game clock.
-The duration of the turns is releated to the duration of the actions.
+The duration of the turns is related to the duration of the actions.

 ![Image14](Img/TyphoonOfSteel.jpg.png) Typhoon of Steel: [Link](https://www.youtube.com/watch?v=WaJCNMFiukI)